2018 economic outlook: Global growth brings good news for Canadian entrepreneurs

 Happy days are here again for the global economy, and that’s good news for Canadian entrepreneurs.

-Canada had solid economic growth of 2.9% in 2017, having weathered the oil price shock of the past two years.
+Canada had solid economic growth of 3.1% in 2017, having weathered the oil price shock of the past two years.
 Our economy is on a solid footing.
 The expansion has been broad-based, with all sectors of the economy contributing.
-Our goods exports are up 8.7% on a nominal basis year over year.
+Our goods exports are up 8.7% year over year.
 Business investment, which is absolutely critical to continued growth, has also improved.
-At the same time, Canada’s labour market has been thriving, adding 343,000 jobs year to date, with nearly all in full-time employment.
+At the same time, Canada’s labour market has been thriving, adding 343,000 jobs year to date, with nearly all in

 Europe, the driver of global trade growth